bvbohnen/X3_Customizer/Documentation.md

     Requires: Globals.txt

       Strafe adjustment factor.
-      Note: this does not appear to have any effect.
+      Note: this does not appear to have any effect during brief testing.

-      small_ship_factor:
+      * small_ship_factor:
-          Multiplier on small ship strafe.
+        - Multiplier on small ship strafe.
-      big_ship_factor:
+      * big_ship_factor:
-          Multiplier on big ship strafe.
+        - Multiplier on big ship strafe.

  * Adjust_Weapon_DPS